Paddling the River Avon to Bath

 Abel Tasman NP

-Marahau is the main access point, serving visitors to the park.
+Blink and you’ll miss it Marahau is the main access point, serving visitors to the park.
 Here they have a really good system of water taxis which can drop or collect paddlers / walkers at any number of idyllic, granite-sand beaches along the NP’s sheltered east facing coastline.
 Most are walking all or parts of the 60-km Abel Tasman Track back to Marahau (as we did one day, below), staying at designated basic camp sites, if needed.

 On a day like today that was exceedingly unlikely unless you messed up a beach landing (or were in a tippier single; see below), but even then there are plenty of water taxis bombing around to help out if needed.
 I also spotted some double SoTs, much shorter and slower for sure, but which could be covered in a 5-second safety briefing: ‘Fallen out?
 Silly Billy!
 Clamber back aboard; paddle on ;-)’

 But once on the water the Niizh had one big advantage over the Necky: a much better car-type pedal arrangement for the rudder, not the Necky’s awkwardly angled, self-folding side pegs.
-The action was much more taught and responsive too; we both found it much easier to track straight in the kayak without continuous micro-finessing.
+The action was much more taught and responsive too; we both found it much easier to track straight in the kayak without continuous micro-adjustments.

-You can feel quite smug in your untippable, bath-wide, Eco Niizh double, but I don’t think I’d have been quite so sanguine once greased up and stuffed into a Shearwater single (above right) which, at 4.8m, is nearly as long but 61cm wide and with a notably smaller hatch.
-They do look great though, like a sea kayak does.
+You can feel quite smug in your untippable, bath-wide, Eco Niizh double, but I don’t think I’d have been quite so sanguine once greased up and stuffed into a Shearwater single (above right) which, at 4.8m, is nearly as long, but 61cm wide and with a notably smaller hatch.
+They do look great though, like a proper sea kayak does.

 So now I can vouch that Abel Tasman would have been one spot where lugging my TXL packraft would have paid off.
 With loads of storage in the side tubes, relatively sheltered conditions, coastal path access and even water taxis to hail if it all gets too hard.
 A sail could even catch the afternoon sea breeze and on the way you might pass egrets and stingrays (left), except this in predator-free NZ, not Australia, so the stingrays don’t even sting.